boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

         // callback example:
         void (*on_unsubscribe)(void *udata1, void *udata2);

-* `uuid`:

-    If `uuid` is set, the subscription will be automatically canceled once `uuid` is closed.

-    However, the subscription handle is still valid and will need to be freed by calling `fio_unsubscribe` (again).

-        // type:
-        intptr_t uuid;

 * `udata1` and `udata2`:

     These are the opaque user data pointers passed to `on_message` and `on_unsubscribe`.